Subsong is a 15-part poem about geology and birdsong published by the National Trust in partnership with Falmouth University.

-Illustrated with cyanotypes by Falmouth-based writer and illustrator Antonia Glücksman, Subsong is a dream of a book, except that it takes dream to mean (as it once did in medieval English) a rowdy, outdoor kind of noise made by musicians and brawlers and birds.
+Illustrated by Antonia Glücksman, Subsong is a dream poem, taking dream to mean (as it once did in medieval English) a rowdy, outdoor kind of noise made by musicians and brawlers and birds.

 The saw-tooth profile of the East Soar headland conjures up a birder’s sonogram, a picture of sound where the frequencies are split into scribbly layers, the darkest of which — the fundamental — records the note we hear (or we think we hear) while, almost inaudibly, the voice is splitting at vertical intervals into harmonics.